Hoi An, a Must see.

 I touched down in Hanoi on a Thursday early afternoon in mid-May 2022.
 After checking in at a really nice small hotel (which had reduced its rates to lure post-COVID travellers), it was lunchtime…and I was in a city that is street food heaven!

 First on the agenda: Bun Cha.
 And not just any Bun Cha.
-Bun Cha Huong Lien, the place where Anthony Bourdain took some guy called Barack Obama for dinner, was just five minutes walk.
+Bun Cha Huong Lien, the place where Anthony Bourdain took some guy called Barack Obama for dinner, was just a five-minute walk.
 Bun Cha is a pretty simple-sounding meal: rice noodles, fresh, tangy herbs, succulent grilled pork and the all-important dipping sauce.
-But the amazing combination was an assault of sweet, sour, spicy and charred on your tastebuds is anything but simple.
+But the amazing combination was an assault of sweet, sour, spicy and charred on your taste buds is anything but simple.

 Then for a taste of the remote working that was to come, it was back to the hotel for some work calls, but with a spring in my step from being able to work somewhere new, different and exciting and a belly full of some of the best street food around.